SandyRodger/RB130-139/introduction_to_testing.md

 - Create a test class inheriting from `MiniTest::Test`
 - Create tests that start with `test_`
 - Create assertions with `assert_equal` comparing expected value and actual value.
-- Colorize Minitest with `minitest-reporters.
+- Colorize Minitest with `minitest-reporters`.
 - `skip` tests.
 - Assertion-style v. expectation style.